TomasGomes02/SIRS/REPORT.md

 }
 ```

 The attacker also has other limitations.
-In spite of being able to intercept traffic, the attacker can not actually analyze it in any relevant way, due to the communications between all parties being secure via TLS (See image below).
+In spite of being able to intercept traffic, the attacker cannot actually analyze it in any relevant way, due to the communications between all parties being secure via TLS (See image below).

 <p align="center">
   <img src="img/wireshark.png" alt="wireshark">
 </p>

-Any replay attempts by an attacker, i.e intercepting a packet and resending it to the server, will not succeed.
+Any replay attempts by an attacker, i.e. intercepting a packet and resending it to the server, will not succeed.
 Our implementation keeps a nonce for every user, and the server will verify if the nonce sent in the report is greater than the one in the database.
 If not, this indicates a replay attack, and the report is rejected, providing Integrity to our application (See image below).

 <p align="center">
   <img src="img/replay_attack.png" alt="Replay">